 With Governor Kasich’s signature, Ohio becomes the 25th state to legalize medical marijuana.
 And yet the FDA (and DEA) still considers cannabis to be a Schedule I drug, with no medical value, and as dangerous as heroine.
 This view is simply not rooted in science or rational thinking.
 It’s time to reschedule cannabis and get it out of the hands of politicians and back into the hands of the scientific community.

-Much more research is needed to better understand the pharmacological properties of cannabinoids such as cannabidiol and THC, and the growing list of therapeutic effects these natural substances have on the human body.
+Much more research is needed to better understand the pharmacological properties of cannabinoid such as cannabidiol and THC, and the growing list of therapeutic effects these natural substances have on the human body.